yashvora21/SE-HW5/README.md

 ## Concepts

-**Why should developers use configuration management tools to manage their software programs?
+**1.Why should developers use configuration management tools to manage their software programs?
 What can go wrong?**

 Configuration management (CM) is concerned with the policies, processes and tools to manage changing software systems.
 CM is also very important as it is quite easy to lose track of what changes and component versions have been added in every release and also essential for team projects to control changes made by different developers.
 Software configuration tools on a high level help the software developers in achieving the following: